kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    -  You must see (.venv) before continuing
  - Step 4 - Start the Flask application
    - run the main file.py
-   - you should see Running on http:// 127.0.0.1:5000
+   - If the server runs successfully, you should see a simialr message like running on http:// 127.0.0.1:5000
- - Step 5 - Open the application in a browswer
+ - Step 5 - Open the application in a browser
    - Once the terminal shows that the flask is running, open the URL in any browser
    - http://localhost:5000 or if it uses a custom port, replace 5000 with that number
  - Step 6- Login Credentials